Falcon Alkoholfri Arena

 Falcon Alkoholfri Arena is a football stadium in Falkenberg, Sweden.
-It is home to Allsvenskan club Falkenbergs FF and seats 5,500 spectators.
-The naming rights for the stadium are owned by Carlsberg Group, and the stadium is named after the Carlsberg-owned brand Falcon's non-alcoholic beer.
+It is home to Division 1 club Falkenbergs FF and seats 5,500 spectators.
+The naming rights for the stadium are owned by Carlsberg Group, and the stadium is named after the Carlsberg-owned beer brand Falcon.
+Swedish law does not allow for the marketing of alcoholic drinks, hence the choice to name it after their alcohol-free variant.

 It was inaugurated on 2 April 2017 with the Superettan game Falkenbergs FF–Östers IF, 0–2.